ZacRayTho/ZacRayTho.github.io/blog.md

     I just had to push myself, or take 15 minutes breaks to hopefully break up the constant screen time and
     give my brain a rest from all the logic solving.

+## 2-10-23 Sprint 1 HTML/CSS/JS/STATE

+### What is the number one thing that held you back this week?
+Why?

+    Probably styling I can get the grids to lay out but getting the things inside the containers to center or position how I want without a bunch of css and bootstrap on everything cluttering the html is difficult.

+### What is one thing you would like to learn more about regarding JavaScript,Bootstrap, Atomic Design?

+    I think i'd like to to learn more about bootstrap because I still struggle alot with centering things without having to cover every container with the same class.

+### What is your "Why" ?

+    I worked at walmart for 4 years and didn't want to just work retail all my life,and management definetly isn't for me.
+    I always wanted to have a more important job and make more money and tried my hand at several things but either didn't care for them or the pay at the end of the road wasn't worth it to me.
+Of course I also want to provide for my family aswell, and be able to take care of them.
+But at the moment my girlfriend lives with her sister and I roommate with my mother so I'd say its mostly my want to better myself.